 Because the refugees don’t have rights in closed cities, employers can pay them less than ordinary workers or even refuse to pay entirely once a job is finished.
 And when the agriculture season ends, jobs are few and far between.

 Amira, Burhan and several other families struggled to pay their rent, so the landlord evicted them.
 The families set up camp on a nearby plot, but the landlord still talked to other landowners to discourage them from giving the group work.

 Meanwhile, Amira gave birth to a girl, and her in-laws began to acknowledge her again — this time, with threats.
 They said Amira couldn’t care for the baby so they were going to take her away.

-Team missionaries, Garrett and Natalie, who started to visit the unofficial camps became aware of Amira, and decided to provide her with food, clothing and supplies for the baby.
-With each weekly visit, her relationship with the missionaries has grown deeper.
+Two Christian workers with TEAM, Garrett and Natalie, who started to visit the unofficial camps became aware of Amira, and decided to provide her with food, clothing and supplies for the baby.
+With each weekly visit, her relationship with the Christians has grown deeper.

 “She was pretty reserved and cautious around us at first,” Natalie says, “but now, she’s started to open up and really greets us with a hug and a kiss.”

 In time, the Bennetts pray their friendship will lead Amira to hope in Christ.
 But while they wait, they will walk with her through her trials, pointing her to the one who will always hold her close, just as she holds her own daughter.

 This story has been provided by TEAM, one of the #HowWillTheyHear partners.
 To protect those in the story, all names and locations have been changed or withheld.